 4. Is the expense ratio charged every day?

-Although the expense ratio is shown as an annual percentage, it is deducted daily from the fund’s NAV.
-This means the cost is spread out over the year, reducing the fund’s value slightly each day rather than all at once at the end of the year.
+The expense ratio appears as an annual percentage, but the fund deducts it daily from the NAV.
+This spreads the cost across the year, slightly reducing the fund’s value each day instead of applying it all at once at the end of the year.